aiden3918/gametest/README.md

 not meant to be any sort of finished/presentable product uhhhh if you're here, then you probably know what you are doing. if something bothers you, please email liaiden3918@gmail.com

+man i really need to learn how to properly use github

 ## Features (that were built from scratch)
 - Controllable player
 - basic weapon implementation